0xjotnu/ai-beginners/README.md

 ## Who this is for

-- People who use Claude daily and want more consistent, higher-quality output
+- People who want to use Claude daily and want more consistent, higher-quality output
 - Developers building on the Claude API who want prompts that hold up in production
 - Teams writing internal prompt templates and want a shared vocabulary